Uninett/Argus/docs/integrations/notifications/writing-notification-plugins.rst

    should be raised  if the given settings are invalid, and the validated and cleaned data should be returned if not.

-``raise_if_not_deletable`` should check if a given destination can be deleted.
-This is used in case some destinations are managed by an outside source and should not be able to be deleted by a user.
-If that is the case a ``NotDeletableError`` should be raised.
-If not simply return None.
+raise_if_not_deletable
+   This method by default checks if the destination is in use by a profile, or if it is **managed**, that is, outside of the control of a user.
+It should raise ``NotDeletableError`` in either case.
+If the destination *may* be deleted it should return ``None``.
+It should not be necessary to alter or extend this method, but if it is, ``super()`` should be used to maintain the standard functionality.

+update
-The method ``update`` only has to be implemented if the regular update method of Django isn't sufficient.
-This can be the case if additional settings need to be updated.
+   This method only has to be implemented if the regular update method is insufficient.
+This can be the case if there is more than one key-value pair in settings that need to be updated.

 Writing destination plugins using Apprise
 -----------------------------------------